erikchomez/TheRealFarmerJohn/docs/proposal.md

 ## Evaluation Plan

 We plan on evaluating the agent on how much crop it was able to maximize over a certain time frame.
-We also plan on using a Q-Table to visualize the results at each state.

 ## Appointment with the Instructor